Kirkcaldy is perfect base for business to light up Scottish town centres for festive season

-An enterprise hub in Kirkcaldy has proved to be the perfect base for a company which helps to light up town centres at Christmas.
+An enterprise hub in Glenrothes has proved to be the perfect base for a company which helps to light up town centres at Christmas.

-ARRO Lighting and Events moved into the facility at Myregormie Place, Mitchelston Industrial Estate two and a half years ago - and said it was perfect fore their business.
+ARRO Lighting and Events moved into the facility at Enterprise Hub Fife, Glenrothes, two and a half years ago - and said it was perfect fore their business.

-The company was founded in 2014 by Aaron Andrews and Ross Syme, and the opted fore the Lang Toun when looking for an office where they could conduct national and international business.
+The company was founded in 2014 by Aaron Andrews and Ross Syme, and the opted for Glenrothes when looking for an office where they could conduct national and international business.

 ARRO has produced and delivered a wide range of projects across the UK from Christmas illuminations, 3D mapping projections to collaborating with architects to deliver art and cultural lighting installations, permanent urban and landscape projects, with design, imagination and creativity at the forefront.